 Take full advantage of your conference experience!
 Join one of our expert corporate partners for a quick-paced informative session all while enjoying a continental breakfast.
 Seating is first-come, first-served - no reservations are required.

-Susanna Tisa, Chief Business Officer, Treliant Risk Advisors
+Susanna Tisa, Chief Business Officer, Treliant Risk Advisors, LLC

 CONTINENTAL BREAKFAST IN THE MARKETPLACE

 Featuring: Rob Nichols, President and CEO, American Bankers Association

 Part 2: Creative Approaches to Serving Diverse Communities: Bankers Tell Their Stories

 Every single day, bankers across the country are creating new ways to serve a rapidly diversifying customer base.
 Join us as we hear from two ABA-award winning banks as they describe their unique approaches to meeting the needs of their diverse communities.
 You'll walk away inspired and with new ideas to try at your bank.

 Ben Joergens, Vice President, Financial Empower Officer, Old National Bancorp